DorianDepriester/Elasticipy/JOSS/paper.md

 thousands of tensors at once (e.g. rotation of tensors) in a user-friendly and highly efficient way, in a similar way as in MTEX [@pymatgen].
-In order to highlight the performances of Elasticipy, \autoref{fig:compa} shows CPU required to compute the stress from the elastic strain (through the fourth-order stiffness tensor) and that for evaluating the von Mises equivalent stress, as a function of the number of tensor to consider.
+In order to highlight the performances of Elasticipy, \autoref{fig:compa} shows CPU required to compute the stress from the elastic strain (through the fourth-order stiffness tensor) and that for evaluating the von Mises equivalent stress, as a function of the number of tensors to consider.
+This evidences that basic operations on tensors is 1 to 2 orders of magnitude faster when using Elasticipy than when using pymatgen implementation.

 ![Performance comparison between Elasticipy and pymatgen.\label{fig:compa}](ElasticipyVSpymatgen.png){ width=75% }

+Nevertheless, as tensor algebra is not the core of pymatgen, efforts have been made to allow conversions from pymatgen to Elasticipy, and vice versa.

 # References